 From the project management perspective, it is also easier since the required knowledge and resources are fewer.

-The most significant upside of the web application process is the app development cost, time, and simplicity of deployment—you will skip the apple app store’s complicated procedure and fees or google play rating system.
+The most significant upside of the web application process is the app development cost, time, and simplicity of deployment—you will skip the apple app store’s complicated procedure and fees or the google play rating system.

 Even though it bears higher costs, you shouldn’t scratch the mobile application development process from your options.
 Yes, it takes more time, and the process has more risks, but your users have easier access to the app and its features, and if for them it is essential, it should be for you too.